Children & Youth Religious Education

 Our Whole Lives (OWL) is a comprehensive, lifespan sexuality education program.
 It provides accurate, developmentally appropriate information about a range of topics, including values, body image, gender and sexual identity, and healthy relationships with sensitivity and inclusiveness.

-The program is designed to help children and youth gain the knowledge, life principles, and skills they need to understand and express their sexuality in holistic, life-enhancing ways.
+The program is designed to help youth gain the knowledge and skills they need to understand and express their sexuality in holistic, life-enhancing ways.
 We offer OWL for 7th to 9th graders every other year and other levels in the off years.
 To find out more about our current OWL offering, contact the Director of Religious Education.

 CURRENT PROGRAMMING